cloud-development-projects/Proyecto_0/backend/README.md

 # Backend

+A RESTful API built with Go (Gin) and PostgreSQL for task management with user authentication.

 ## Environment Variables

 The application uses environment variables for configuration.
 Copy `env.example` to `.env` and modify as needed: